janzeteachesit/100-days-of-writing/_drafts/csl-core-competencies-notes.md

 **Thoughts**:
 1. What is your inquiry question?
-  - create meaningful, robust, criteria/rubrics for formatively communicating and assessing student learning; encouraging our students to be reflective with respect to their learning (both successes and areas of growth).
-Students would be assessing themselves on a continuum (i.e. meeting expectations, exceeding expectations...etc)
+  - create meaningful, robust, criteria/rubrics for formatively communicating and assessing student learning
+  - encouraging our students to be reflective with respect to their learning (both successes and areas of growth).
+  - Students would be assessing themselves on a continuum (i.e. meeting expectations, exceeding expectations...etc)
 2. Please send us 2 -5 sentences about where you are at?
 3. What would you like to see in the last session on Mon.
 April 10th?